 There’s an old saying—“Where you stand depends on where you sit.”
 And where third-party supply chain providers sit puts them in a clear position to identify the purchasing and logistics efficiencies blockchain could offer their customers.

-To learn more about SpenDifference’s supply chain and logistics solutions, contact us here.
+To learn more about SpenDifference’s supply chain and logistic solutions, contact us here.